Adenomyomatosis of gallbladder

 Gallbladder wall thickening with echogenic foci giving a comet tail appearance.
 Multiple small gallstones are visualized.
 No pericholecystic fluid present.
 Murphy’s sign is negative.

-It can be difficult to differentiate it from cholesterosis of gall bladder.
-However gall bladder wall thickening is not present.
+Adenomyomatosis can be difficult to differentiate from cholesterosis of gallbladder; however, wall thickening is not present in the latter diagnosis.